 Next, check the quality of the site’s traffic by looking at the Page/Visit, Average Visit Duration, and Bounce Rates.

 These metrics allow you to better understand how engaged users are when they visit the site.
 Seeing a lower Page Visit alongside an almost 11% higher visit duration suggests visitors are finding the products they’re looking for with fewer clicks and spending more time on fewer pages.
 This is a good sign.
 Looking at the bounce rate, which fell nearly 1% and remains at a low 45%, the site seems to be meeting visitor needs.

-Next, check the Traffic Sources graph to determine how the business is generating their traffic.
-This can provide insights into their strengths and weaknesses, and might illuminate some opportunities you can offer from your end of the partnership.
+Next, check the Traffic Channels graph to determine how the business is generating their traffic.
+This can provide insights into their strengths and weaknesses and might illuminate some opportunities you can offer from your end of the partnership.

 In this case, Oakley might offer to refer traffic to REI to boost their traffic or they might leverage their social media to increase traffic to REI’s site.

 Finally, check the Distribution by Country chart at the bottom of the Overview Report.
 This widget provides insights into markets across the globe where your potential partner is having success.

 In this example, REI seems to have a strong footing in Canada, the UK, and Australia, which could be an asset to Oakley in the event of a successful partnership.

 4. Explore potential partner audiences

 As a final step in the partnership assessment process, jump over to the One2Target tool to explore the potential partner’s audience.
 This can help you see where your audiences are already aligned, and if any of your partner’s audiences might be a good fit for your company.